-Although you are generally not allowed to withdraw money from the plan while you are working for the UNC System before age 591⁄2, in some cases this may be allowed if you experience certain financial emergencies and have no other resources available.
+Although you are generally not allowed to withdraw money from the plan while you are employed, in some cases this may be allowed if you experience certain financial emergencies and have no other resources available.

-A hardship withdrawal may be made for:
+An in-service withdrawal due to an unforeseeable emergency may be made for:

-- Medical expenses for you, your spouse or dependents, if those expenses are not reimbursed by a health plan. - A down payment on the purchase of your primary residence. - Payments needed to avoid eviction from or foreclosure on your primary residence. - Tuition and fees for higher education needs that you must pay within the next 12 months. - Payment for burial or funeral expenses. - Expenses incurred as a result of property damage to the employee's primary residence.
+- Medical expenses for you, your spouse or dependents, if those expenses are not reimbursed by a health plan. - Payments needed to avoid eviction from or foreclosure on your primary residence. - Payment for burial or funeral expenses. - Expenses incurred as a result of property damage to the employee's primary residence.